 \subsection{Generalized coherence}

-The Stein lemma and AEP above suggests that one can consider a resource theory with free states coming from any subalgebra.
-Let $\Ha$ be a Hilbert space of dimension $d$ and $\N\subseteq B(\Ha)$ be a von Neumann subalgebra.
-Before introducing the generalized coherence we introduce the notation of Pimsner-Popa index of a von Neumann subalgebra (\cite{pimsner-popa}) which was motivated by Jone's index theory for subfactors (\cite{Jones}).
+The Stein's lemma and AEP above suggest that one can consider a resource theory whose free states are the states contained in a fixed subalgebra.
+Let $\Ha$ be a Hilbert space of dimension $d$ and let $\N\subseteq B(\Ha)$ be a von Neumann subalgebra.
+Before introducing the generalized coherence, we recall the Pimsner-Popa index of a von Neumann subalgebra \cite{pimsner-popa}, which was motivated by Jones index theory for subfactors \cite{Jones}.

-\begin{definition} Let $\E_\N:B(\Ha)\to \N $ be the trace preserving conditional expectation.
-The \textbf{Pimsner-Popa index} for the includion $\N\subseteq B(\Ha)$ is defined as
+\begin{definition} Let $\E_\N:B(\Ha)\to \N$ be the trace-preserving conditional expectation.
+We define

-Here $B(\Ha)_+$ denotes the set of all positive semidefinite operators on $\Ha$. \end{definition}
+Here $B(\Ha)_+$ denotes the cone of positive semidefinite operators on $\Ha$. \end{definition}

-This subalgebra index was mainly introduced for the study of subfactor theory but here we restrict ourselves to the finite dimensional setting.
-By the structure theory of finite-dimensional unital $^*$-algebras we know that $\N$ is unitarily equivalent to the direct some of matrix algebras:
+This index was introduced mainly in subfactor theory, but here we restrict ourselves to the finite-dimensional setting.
+By the structure theorem for finite-dimensional unital $^*$-algebras, after a unitary conjugation we may write